ulysses936/MyTwinCATLibs/README.md

   //Receive cyclically
 	recvBytes := TcpConnection.Receive(ADR(dataToRecv), SIZEOF(dataToRecv));

-  //If connection failed, close currect connection and the connection method will reconnection automatically
+  //If connection failed, close currect connection and the connection method will reconnect automatically
 	IF ConnectionStatus THEN
 		TcpConnection.Close();
 	END_IF